 - What percentage to take in order to keep all parties interested.
 There is no point an investor demanding so much of the business that the founder loses interest.

-Remember, whatever valuation you give your business when pitching to investors, you’d better be ready to justify it and explain why you feel it is a fair valuation.
+A key thing to remember when asking yourself how to value a business to raise capital, is that whatever valuation you give your business when pitching to investors, you’d better be ready to justify it and explain why you feel it is a fair valuation.
 The key thing to remember is that a business valuation will vary according to who is valuing it and what their motives are.